ThomasQuinnKelly/bip-reference-person/docs/build-and-git-properties.md

 		buildProperties.getGroup();

 ## Git Properties Configuration
 - Actuator detects git.properties file, which contains useful information about your git repository.
-If you have included `ocp-framework-parentpom` as the parent dependency, you have access to the plugin with following configuration .
+If you have included `bip-framework-parentpom` as the parent dependency, you have access to the plugin with following configuration .

         Maven pom.xml: